What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 Why Is It Called “Bed And Breakfast”?

 It’s called a “bed and breakfast” because you get a bed (room) and breakfast (complimentary) in your nightly rate.
-The key difference between a bed and breakfast and other popular lodging is the personal connection and service between the host and guests, the relaxed atmosphere, and the “care” put into breakfast.
+The key difference between a bed and breakfast and other popular lodging is the personal connection and service between the host and guests, the relaxed atmosphere, and “care” put into breakfast.

 Are Bed And Breakfasts The Same As Hotels?